 Certain services remain available in the summer without triggering the summer health fee, including:

-- Filling prescriptions from the pharmacy and visits to the Vision Clinic.
+- Filling prescriptions from the pharmacy.

 - Visits for an enrolled or accepted student to receive a required or recommended vaccine.

 - Any titers or other tests, such as for TB or MMR, to document immunity to an infectious disease.